A single dose of ketamine will cost around $25 on average, and the effects will only last about 30 to 60 minutes.

 Given the high price of medical ketamine infusions, this may be one reason people seek ketamine on the streets.

-If you or a loved one is seeking substance abuse treatment for ketamine, then please call our recovery center helpline today.
+If you or a loved one is seeking substance abuse treatment, help is available.
+Contact AddictionResource.net today for more information.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.